 Yes, it's the season for spending, and if you're anything like me, chances are you'll be spending more than planned.
-But this is also the time of year to spend in the right places, making sure all those purchases add smiles to the faces of your favorite people while adding up to a healthy boost for your business credit scores!
+But this is also the time of year to spend in the right places, making sure all those purchases add smiles to the faces of your business partners, employees, suppliers and favorite clients while adding up to a healthy boost for your business credit scores!

 Whether you are rewarding valued employees, sprucing up the office for the holidays, sending a special thank you to clients, or launching a Christmas gift-away for customers, the purchases you make this time of year should count toward your corporate credit just like the normal bills that are a part of doing business, which means they will play just as significant a part in boosting your credit scores and ratings.